bertuz/MediumFox/README.md

 # BertuzFox Theme #
 Extension and persionalization of MediumFox theme.
 This is my personal test

-Live theme preview available at [AdrianArtiles.com](http://AdrianArtiles.com).
+ive theme preview available at [AdrianArtiles.com](http://AdrianArtiles.com).

 This is a theme for [Octopress](http://Octopress.org).
 Inspired by Medium and FoxSlide and leveraging the latest [Bootstrap](http://getbootstrap.com/), and is a very clean, focused, and unique theme.